matthewcook333/AnimatedArt-notebook/December 7.md

 1 hour continuing work on image drawing

 0.5 hour working on image drawing, have a terribly buggy version at this point

+2 hours working on final document, as well as looking into alternative ways for image drawing

 ## Post-critique summary